ispras/scrapy-puppeteer-service/README.md

 ### **/scroll**

-This method allows to scroll page to the first element that is matched by selector and returns page result.
+This POST method allows to scroll page to the first element that is matched by selector and returns page result.

 Example request body:
 ```json5